sesteban951/sesteban951.github.io/_projects/tii.md

 ## Overview

 The purpose of this project was to show how a multi-robot team could perform a complex task such as search and rescue.
-In this case, a humanoid robot would navigate to a location, deploy a drone, and the drone would then take off and survey the area. **My role in this project was in developing the drone deployment maneuver and attachment/detachment mechanism.** This involved trajectory planning, control design, hardware design, and testing.
+In this case, a humanoid robot would navigate to a location, deploy a drone, and the drone would then take off and survey the area.
+For this project, we used a Unitree G1 Humanoid robot and the custom M4 driving and flying robot.

+**My role in this project was in developing the drone deployment maneuver and attachment/detachment mechanism.** This involved trajectory planning, control design, hardware design, and testing.

 <!-- Deployment -->
 <div class="column">